lifeng68/lxc-expose-port/README.md

 external port from the host itself and from other containers.
 Also, it does not need any extra configuration file.

-The script, as it is, works on Ubuntu 14.04 and 15.10 only.
+The script, as it is, works on Ubuntu 14.04 and 16.04 only.
 To support other systems, replace this line

     . /etc/default/lxc-net

 with a line that sets $LXC_NETWORK to the network used by LXC containers, in CIDR notation (e.g., to 10.0.3.0/34).

+The use of Ubuntu 14.04 is supported only with the updated kernel.
+The reason is that kernels before 3.19 refused to send a DNATed packet back to the bridge port it originated from, thus breaking container communication with itself.

 # Basic usage